anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Forgiveness is choosing to love.
-It is the first skill of self-giving love.
+Quote: The past has no power to stop you from being present now.
+Only your grievance about the past can do that.

-By: Mahatma Gandhi
+By: Eckhart Tolle